My shopping cart

 The GPS units connected to drones are actually GPS receivers.
 The true GPS is the Global Positioning System, which is a network of around 31 satellites (the number varies over time) that orbit the Earth and transmit high-frequency, lower power radio signals.
 As electromagnetic radiation, these signals travel at the speed of light.
 They can easily pass through clouds, glass or plastic, but are blocked or deflected by solids like tall buildings or leafy trees.

 So, you’ve chosen your drone.
 The price is right, the features are perfect for your students, and this semester, you’re looking to take to the skies.
 But, what happens when a student asks why a drone needs to be connected to a minimum of seven GPS satellites to achieve a GPS Lock?
 What happens when your drone hugs a tree and you need to replace two of its arms?
-Do you just search for the answer online and purchase for replacement parts from a hobby store?
-What about when you need to answer a question on the physics of flight dynamics?
-What if your instruction pack only holds directions?
-Drones house incredibly advanced technologies and advancements, and to give your students the best experience with them that you can, you need to be an expert in all things drone.
-But, what if you’re not?
+How do you know if your drone is properly build and 100% flight-worthy?
+What if you have 5 drones and 30 kids?
+How does this awesome new technology integrate with all the other standards you're already trying to teach?
+Drones house incredibly advanced technologies, and there is a lot to learn and prepare for when you’re bringing drones into the classroom.

-This is when a package’s professional development and support capabilities become invaluable.
+This is where a package’s professional development and support capabilities come in.
 When those questions come up, when a drone isn’t functioning properly or when you need to replace a critical component, you need a drone-professional safety net.
 From webinars to in-house training, it’s important to be comfortable with your drone before it enters the hands of students.
 At PCS Edventures, the Discover Drones package offers a dedicated support line, webinar training, in-house teaching and much more.
-Recently, we held the world’s first ever Drone Institute.
+Recently, we even held the our first ever Drone Institute.

 On June 13th and 14th, 22 Idaho schools and libraries and visitors from California and Texas gathered together for The Idaho Drone Institute, an educational UAV training workshop.
 There, instructors received hands-on training in the latest drone technology, preparing them for the implementation of the PCS Edventures!
 Discover Drones package in classrooms this fall.
 From assembling modular drones to an in-depth Flight School instructed by Thrust-UAV professional drone racing pilots, the Idaho Drone Institute prepared instructors to build, operate, maintain, modify and teach the cutting-edge technology of drones.
 With two training's held simultaneously in Boise, Idaho, the Institute was an intensive, high-flying STEMventure.